lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **Iteration granularity.** The iterator processes exit demand in fixed `EXIT_ITERATION_CHUNK` (32 ETH) steps.
 Each step gives one chunk of demand to the highest-ranked operator and one of its validators, then ranks again.
 This keeps the order balanced across operators.
 A chunk becomes a PWR of up to `EXIT_ITERATION_CHUNK` from a `0x02` validator, or an FWR.

-**PWR vs. FWR threshold.** A validator can serve a PWR only when it can give up enough balance while keeping the min-effective-balance floor.
+**PWR vs. FWR threshold.** A validator can serve a PWR only when its module has `partialWithdrawalsAllowed` set in the `StakingRouter` (CMv2) and it can give up enough balance while keeping the min-effective-balance floor.
 If **no** validator for the highest-ranked Node Operator has more than `MIN_PARTIAL_WITHDRAWAL` (2 ETH) available above that floor, the Oracle uses an **FWR** for the highest-ranked validator.
 Otherwise, it takes a partial withdrawal of `[MIN_PARTIAL_WITHDRAWAL, EXIT_ITERATION_CHUNK]` (2–32 ETH) in that iteration step.
 More than one step can select the same validator in one report.
 These allocations are combined into one PWR intention, so the final PWR can be larger than `EXIT_ITERATION_CHUNK`.

 **No FWR over an unprocessed PWR.** The Oracle MUST NOT issue an FWR for a validator that has an unprocessed PWR, including one still in the FIFO queue.
 It can use an FWR only in a later report, after the PWR has executed on the CL.
 See [Security Considerations](#security-considerations).